Who is Eligible to Enroll?

 - Maintain a cumulative 2.5 grade point average at each institution (If a student falls below a 2.5 GPA, an academic success plan will be approved by both academic advisors.);

-- Earn at least a 2.0 grade in each course taken at each institution.
+- Earn at least a 2.0 grade in each course for transfer credit to apply.